leocss/elibrary-api/README.md

 E-Library API Server
 ==========================

+[Note: This repository is still in incubation stage]

 This is the api server that powers the e-library project created

 by the "League Of Extra Ordinary Computer Science Students" (LEOCSS) FUTMINNA.